Treasure Island (1984 video game): Gameplay and premise

 Players control Treasure Island protagonist Jim Hawkins, using various tools to get through the levels with a limited number of supplies.
 Enemy pirates act as obstacles for progress and throw cutlasses when Jim is in range, which can be taken and used by players to defeat enemies.
 On the Plus/4 or Corvette it is possible to get 101% final score.

 Legacy

-Having changed the theme from pirates to Asia, the similar game was released as The Willow Pattern Adventure for the Commodore 64, Amstrad CPC, and ZX Spectrum.
+Having changed the theme from pirates to Asia, the same game was re-released as The Willow Pattern Adventure for the Commodore 64, Amstrad CPC, and ZX Spectrum.